iltommi/qdb-documentation/source/api/python.rst

 Windows
 ```````

 Installers for Python 2.7 on Windows 32-bit and 64-bit are available.
-You just need to download the installerand follow the on-screen instructions.
+You just need to download the installer and follow the on-screen instructions.

-Keep in mind that you need to download the version matching your Python architecture, not the OS.
+You need to download the version matching your Python architecture, not the OS.
+For example, you may have installed Python 2.7 32-bit on a Windows 64-bit
-For example, you may have installed Python 2.7 32-bit on a Windows 64-bit platform, in which case you must get the Python 32-bit qdb package.
+platform, in which case you must get the Python 32-bit quasardb package.

 If you have a different Python version or if you want to recompile the extension, download the source package.